Republican states file lawsuit challenging Biden's student loan repayment plan

 Biden announced the SAVE repayment plan in 2022, alongside a separate plan to cancel up to $20,000 in debt for more than 40 million Americans.
 The Supreme Court blocked the cancellation plan after Republican states sued, but the court didn't examine SAVE, which was still being hashed out.

-The new lawsuit was filed a day after the White House hosted a “day of action” to promote the SAVE Plan.
+The new lawsuit was filed this same week the White House hosted a “day of action” to promote the SAVE Plan.
 The Biden administration says more than 7.7 million borrowers have enrolled in the plan, including more than 5 million who have had their monthly payments reduced to $100 or less because they have lower yearly incomes.

 The challenge was filed in federal court in Topeka, Kansas, by Kansas Attorney General Kris Kobach.
 It asks a judge to halt the plan immediately.
 Along with Kansas, the suit is backed by Alabama, Alaska, Idaho, Iowa, Louisiana, Montana, Nebraska, South Carolina, Texas and Utah.